aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/workbook-conversions/_index.md

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-WorkbookConversions-4.go" >}}
 ## **Converting Excel Workbook to MHTML Files**

-MHTML combines normal HTML with external resources (that is, content that is usually linked in, like images, animations, audio, and so on) into one file.
-They are used for emails with the .mht file extension.
+MHTML combines normal HTML with external resources (that is, content that is usually linked in, like images, animations, audio, etc.) into one file.
+It is used for emails with the .mht file extension.

 Aspose.Cells supports reading and writing MHTML files.